wq/django-data-wizard/README.md

 > Note: If you are upgrading from 1.0, you will need to update your URLs to add the `datawizard/` prefix as shown above.

-### Model Registration
+### Target Model Registration

-In order to use the wizard, you must register one or more target models and/or serializers.
-Like the Django admin and `admin.py`, Data Wizard will look for a `wizard.py` file in your app directory:
+In order to use the wizard, you **must** register one or more target models and/or serializers.
+Target model registration helps the wizard know where to put the data it finds in each row of the source spreadsheet.
+(Source model registration is optional as long as you are using the provided `data_wizard.sources` app.)

+The registration API is modeled after the  Django admin and `admin.py`.
+Specifically, Data Wizard will look for a `wizard.py` file in your app directory, which should have the following structure:

 ```python
 # myapp/wizard.py